 As useful as all this onsite storage could prove to be if implemented correctly, most small businesses lack the internal experience to do so – never mind setting up and managing a cloud storage server.
 However, a managed service provider can eliminate all of the difficulties that a small business would encounter, thanks to their status as industry professionals and their connections to various resources – such as cloud storage providers.

-Backing Up Data and Recovering It in the Event of a Disaster
+Modern Data Solutions in the Event of a Disaster

 Let’s return to the business that developed their own storage solution in-house.
 It isn’t very likely that their business’ data is backed up… at least, not in keeping with best practices.
 A business like this might keep a spare hard drive tucked away in a broom closet, periodically updating it when someone remembers to do so.
 So, what happens to this kind of business if their landlord never warned them about some issues in their building’s plumbing, and a flood wipes out every piece of equipment they have… including the server and the improvised backup?